 - Remove the tofu mixture and place it on a large piece of plastic wrap.
 Form it into a basic log shape, then wrap the plastic wrap around it.
 You can then roll the log and perfect its shape a little more.
 Place the log in the refrigerator and chill for at least 3-4 hours.

 - Preheat the oven to 350.
 Line a baking sheet with parchment paper and spray with lightly vegan non-stick spray (optional).
 Remove the log from the plastic wrap and place on the baking sheet.
 Bake at 350 for 20 minutes.
 Remove from the oven when the log is slightly tan on the outside, but still creamy.
 Place baking sheet on a cooling rack and let it cool.
 If not using immediately, store the log in an air-tight container in the refrigerator.
 It will last about 3 days.
+Enjoy!

-All Photos by Kristy Turner
+Photography by Kristy Turner